CC: Good morning, Captain Ruppelt.

 Washington Airport radar/visual sightings were only weather phenomena.

-the pressure off Project Blue Book - but behind the scenes it was only
+take the pressure off Project Blue Book - but behind the scenes it was

 CC: Well, following this line of reasoning to its illogical

-going to shoot the first H-bomb during Project Ivy.
-Although this was Top
+shoot the first H-bomb during Project Ivy.
+Although this was Top Secret

-Secret at the time, it was about the most poorly kept secret in history
+at the time, it was about the most poorly kept secret in history -

-in the activities in the Pacific, as they seemed to be in Operation Mainbrace.
+interested in the activities in the Pacific, as they seemed to be in

-Consequently, Project Blue Book had been directed to get transportation
+Operation Mainbrace.
+Consequently, Project Blue Book had been directed

 CC: On the other hand, Captain Ruppelt, if UFOs are